 Rudolf Dassler established his own shoe company Puma Schuhfabrik Rudolf Dassler, initially named Ruda, in 1948.
 The company was eventually called merely as Puma.

-The German company ’s first shoe release were football boots which they perfected with many of the world’s top football teams patronizing the brand at that time.
-After Puma established its credibility as a football shoemaker, Dassler moved for the creation of a logo to improve the company’s name recall and brand reputation.
+The German company ’s first shoe release were soccer cleats which they perfected with many of the world’s top soccer teams patronizing the brand at that time.
+After Puma established its credibility as a soccer shoemaker, Dassler moved for the creation of a logo to improve the company’s name recall and brand reputation.
 The company founder first introduced a sans-serif font with a picture logo in 1957.
 Puma ’s second brand logo included a “Formstrip” the following year.
 This Formstrip feature was initially intended to stabilize the foot inside the shoe.
 Some ten years later, in 1967, Nuremberg cartoonist Lutz Backes would, later on, create the logo of the jumping cat or the signature Puma Cat Logo that is now among the most recognized brands in the world.

 One shoe that has made a comeback is the retro released Puma Sky Hi FG which first debuted in 1980 as a basketball sneaker.
 Just about the time when all other shoe brands have been releasing their basketball shoes, Puma released this high-top sneaker in its full grain leather upper ready to conquer the court.
 However, over the years, the design of the 1980s basketball sneaker was overshadowed by other famous basketball kicks from other brands.